FabiansDock/mcq-generator/README.md

   python install -r requirements.txt
 ```

-While using the second approcah make sure that ```-e .```is added at the end of the requirements.txt file.
+While using the second approcah make sure that ```-e .``` is added at the end of the requirements.txt file.
+The second command runs setup.py under the hood.